keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 It's assumed you have the following:
 1. *A Dynatrace Environment* (SaaS or Managed with exposed API)

    **CAUTION:** As we are heavily using Dynatrace Synthetics make sure you are not limited on Synthetics because you e.g: use a Trial Account!
+If you need more synthetics reach out internally to extend the number of synthetics
 2. *A Cloud Automation SaaS Environment* (aka Keptn SaaS Control Plane)

    **CAUTION:** Make sure to request a Cloud Automation instance ahead of time by requesting it through BAS.
 If you have questions use our internal slack channel #help-cloud-automation-solution

-3. *An EC2 Amazon Linux instance* (min: m5.8xlarge)
+3. *ONE or TWO EC2 Amazon Linux instance*

    **INFO:** The instructions give you two options.
 Either a single larger EC2 machine or two smaller EC2 machines.
 Those EC2s will run your target system execution plane system (staging, production).

+4. A gmail or equivalent email for workshop attendees

+   **INFO:** To make it easier for people to sign into Dynatrace and Cloud Automation tenants I suggest to create e.g: gmail account and invite this account to your Dynatrace and Cloud Automation instance.
+With this its easy for every attendee to login with the same user.

 What you need is:
 1. **DT_TENANT**: hostname of your SaaS or managed environment, e.g: abc12345.live.dynatrace.com